MadhurNandgaye/GithubRepoRef/README.md

 ```

 ### **Data Fetching with `useEffect`**:
-After the component mounts, a delay of 2 seconds simulates asynchronous data fetching.
+2.After the component mounts, a delay of 2 seconds simulates asynchronous data fetching.
 After the delay, the fetched data is set into the `asyncData` state.

 ```javascript
 useEffect(() => {